Intelligent-Testing-Lab/cawsr/paper.md

 Among these tools, CARLA [@carla_sim] has become the de-facto standard in the research community due to its rich ecosystem of open-source tools, benchmarks, and documentation.

 Currently, the standard for evaluating ADS in CARLA is the CARLA Leaderboard and its engine, Scenario Runner (SR) [@carla_scenario_runner_2025].
-This framework is typically used to test "black-box" driving agents, such as those based on Vision Language Models or Reinforcement Learning (DS: add refs here).
+This framework is typically used to test "black-box" driving agents, such as ML-based systems which expose only sensor-level inputs and driving control outputs.
 By running a set of predefined, challenging driving scenarios, researchers can systematically assess agent performance using common metrics like driving score, infractions, and route completion.
 However, applying this testing framework to industry-grade ADS, such as Autoware [@kato2018autoware] or Apollo [@apollo], remains difficult.
 Although communication bridges exist between CARLA and these systems [@guardstrikelab_2023_carla; @carlaautowarebridge], they lack native support for scenario execution engines, which limits their utility for scenario-based testing.